 The Ohio River At Elizabethtown.
 The Official beginning of the River to River trail from East to West.
 At one time the trail began at Battery Rock, but because of marker vandalism and the remote location as well as a high percentage of unexciting road walking, it was relocated to Elizabethtown.
-This site doesn’t go into a lot of detail on the battery rock leg since I didn’t hike it all.
-There is a page on what I did travel though.
+I have hiked the Battery Rock leg, and it is a good alternate if you can get transportation to it.

 There are some nice views from here and the E’town Fish Restaurant has great fried catfish at very reasonable prices and a great view of the Ohio floating by.

 The walk out of Elizabethtown is along a county road and takes you to the North, then Northeast for a ways until it turns and enters the Forest.

 Your legs will feel it right off the bat as you climb up an old road to the top of the ridge.

 I am adding Google Earth Photos but the white dots are just a guess where the trail is most of the time.
 It should give you another reference as to the terrain.